Esther-Velasco/Bike-Sharing-Demand-Forecast-in-London/README.md

 ### Project Description

 With bicycle usage data from the city of London´s sharing service, the goal of this project is to analyse the trends and seasonality, in order to draw a Machine Learning demand prediction model.
-In this project, vLinear Regression Modelling has been used to get the trend, and an ARIMA model helped create the predictions for the next 10 years.
+In this project, Linear Regression Modelling has been used to get the trend, and an ARIMA model helped create the predictions for the next 10 years.

-Since the data is from january 2015 to january 2017, to demonstrate the accuracy of predictions, a conection to the London City API was done to gather real time data.
+In addition, conection to the London City API was done to gather real time data and visualize it in an interactive map in Tableau.

 Source: Kaggle, https://www.kaggle.com/datasets/hmavrodiev/london-bike-sharing-dataset